vidispine/hull-vidispine-addon/hull-vidispine-addon/README.md

       logReport: http://vidicore-vidicore.preptest1:31060/LogReport
 ```

-and _COMPONENTS_="api,log-report", _ENDPOINT_="vidicore", _SERVICENAME_="vidicore" this creates two ingress rules where host is 'prept1-vidiflow.s4m.de' and the targeted service/port is vidicore/http for all three.
-The paths are however different with '/API' and '/LogReport'.
+and _COMPONENTS_="api,log-report=http-special-port", _ENDPOINT_="vidicore", _SERVICENAME_="vidicore" this creates two ingress rules where host is 'prept1-vidiflow.s4m.de' and the targeted service/port is vidicore/http for the `api`.
+The `logReport`'s port name is overwritten as `http-special-port`.
+The paths are different with '/API' and '/LogReport'.

 ### hull.vidispine.addon.library.component.job.database